-If you've participated in a Discover Scuba Diving experience or resort course, the skills you learned may be credited towards a portion of the full PADI Open Water Diver course certification when you bring us a record of the experience.
+If you've participated in a Try Scuba Diving experience or resort course, the skills you learned may be credited towards a portion of the full Open Water Diver course certification when you bring us a record of the experience.

-To enroll in the PADI Open Diver course or Junior Open Water Diver course, you must be:
+To enroll in the Open Diver course or Junior Open Water Diver course, you must be:

 In the Open Water Diver course, you learn to use basic scuba gear including a dive computer, and standard accessories.
 The equipment you wear will be chosen by a TEXAS DIVE CENTER Representative to ensure your comfort throughout the course.
 The one item you must have if you don't have a dive computer, is a timing device for your open water skill sessions.
 No dive watch or computer - no dives.
 Knowing how long you are a depth and timing your safety stops will save your life.

 PADI, SDI, and SSI all offer a variety of home-study materials for the Open Water Diver course - book and DVD package or a multimedia DVD or digital using a IPAD or IPHONE or computer.

 Contact TEXAS DIVE CENTER to personalise the best study option for you!